-Both pro clima SOLITEX EXTASANA® and Siniat Weather Defence® have a high level of vapour permeance (classified as Class 4 as per AS/NZS 4200.1).
-The low vapour resistance (high vapour permeance) assists with condensation management where a breather type (vapour permeable) weather barrier is required.
+Both standard and ADHERO versions of pro clima SOLITEX EXTASANA® have a high level of vapour permeance (classified as Class 4 as per AS/NZS 4200.1) and are compliant with AS/NZS4200.1, and NZBC E2/AS1 (Table 23, NZS 2295) requirements for wall underlay.
+The low vapour resistance (high vapour permeance) assists with condensation management where a breather type (vapour permeable) membrane or wall wrap is required.
 It is recommended that a condensation risk analysis is conducted by project engineer or designer for the appropriate selection of the required weather barrier.